levsero/test_embed/doc/core.md

 `zE('webWidget:get', 'display');`

 Gets the current widget display.
-Depending on what you features you have enabled, you can use the command to display Help Center, Contact Form, Help Center, Chat, Talk, contact options, and Answer Bot.
+Depending on the features you have enabled,  the command displays one of the following strings: Help Center, Contact Form, Chat, Talk, contact options, and Answer Bot.

 #### hide